CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

       cmake --build build --config Debug --target install

-## CMake GUI
+## CMake command-line for Android

-- Start `cmake-gui`
-- In the "Where is the source code" text field, enter `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern` **Note**: This must be the `extern` directory, and *not* the `cesium-native` subdirectory!
+To cross-compile Cesium Native for Android, change into the `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern` directory, and execute the following commands. (**Note**: The following steps must be done in the `extern` directory, and *not* the `cesium-native` subdirectory!).
+To create and install the `Release` package for Android:
-- In the "Where to build the binaries" text field, enter `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern\build`
-- Press "Configure" (and confirm the creation of the directory and the default generator for the project)
-- Press "Generate"

-This will generate the project file called `cesium-unreal-extern.sln` in the directory `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern\build`.
-You can open this solution file in the Visual Studio IDE and compile as normal.
-To install cesium-native to the project - which is required for use with Cesium for Unreal - open the `CMakePredefinedTargets` folder in the Solution Explorer, right-click on `INSTALL`, and choose Build.
-Use the Solution Configuration dropdown to change between the Debug and Release configurations.
+    cmake -B build-android -S . -G Ninja -DCMAKE_TOOLCHAIN_FILE="unreal-android-toolchain.cmake" -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DCMAKE_BUILD_TYPE=Release
+    cmake --build build-android --config Release --target install

+You can also build and install the debug version by using `Debug` or `RelWithDebInfo` instead of `Release`.

 # Creating the project files for the Unreal Engine game/project and the Cesium for Unreal plugin

-The project files for the project, *including* the actual *Cesium for Unreal* plugin, can be created with the Unreal Engine:
+The project files for the project, *including* the actual *Cesium for Unreal* plugin, can be created with the Unreal Engine.

+## Converting the project into a C++ project

+Unreal Engine does not allow a Blueprints-only project to have an embedded C++ plugin like Cesium for Unreal.
+Fortunately, it's easy to convert a Blueprints project to a C++ project just by adding a few files: Just copy the [Source directory](Source) from this documentation folder into the root directory of your project.
+Your project should now work as a C++ project.
+However, you probably do not want to commit this change to your project's source code repository.
+A project that includes C++ code like this will require everyone opening the project to have an installed and working C++ compiler, including e.g. artists that do not typically have such an environment.

+After the `Source` directory has been added, follow these steps:

 - Using the Windows Explorer, browse into the `C:\Dev\cesium-unreal-samples` directory
 - Right-click on the `CesiumForUnrealSamples.uproject` file
 - Select "Generate Visual Studio project files"

 This will generate the `CesiumForUnrealSamples.sln` file that can be opened, compiled, and debugger with Visual Studio.
 Be sure to switch the "Solution Platform" to "Win64".

-If the above yields an error like this:

-      This project does not have any source code.
-You need to add C++ source files to the project from the Editor before you can generate project files.

-It indicates that your project is Blueprints-only.
-See [Convert a Blueprints Project to C++](convert-blueprints-project-to-cpp.md) to enable the use of C++ code in your project so that it can contain an embedded C++ plugin like Cesium for Unreal.
-After you complete that process, you should now be able to "Generate Visual Studio project files" successfully.

 If you have both Visual Studio 2017 and Visual Studio 2019 installed, the Visual Studio project files generated above may build with VS2017 even if they're opened with VS2019.
 This will still be true even if you allow VS2019 to upgrade the project files to the VS2019 toolchain.
 That's because the project files simply invoke the Unreal Build Tool, which plays by its own rules.
 This is generally not a problem, except if you used Visual Studio 2019 to build cesium-native.
 In that case, you will get linker errors when you try to compile Cesium for Unreal.